September 11 and Mesothelioma

 - Post-traumatic stress disorder (PTSD), depression, and other mental health problems

 In survivor recounts, many people struggled to breathe and noticed lasting, debilitating respiratory effects.
 Some survivors noted pain in their hands and feet, which was later determined to be peripheral neuropathy, indicating their nerves had been severely damaged.
-Unfortunately, the 9/11 cohort faces a number of dangerous health conditions.
-Mesothelioma is another health concern afflicting this group, as it is proven to be caused by inhaled asbestos fibers.
-Because the cancer usually takes years or even decades to manifest in patients, we can expect more mesothelioma diagnoses in this group in the future.
+Unfortunately, the September 11th cohort faces a number of dangerous health conditions.
+Mesothelioma is another health concern afflicting this group, as it is proven to be caused by inhaled asbestos fibers, which is still being imported today.
+Because this cancer usually takes years or even decades to manifest in patients, we can expect more mesothelioma diagnoses in this group in the future.